Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 2
 ```

-A slice of an entry is a view into the same data, So modifying it will modify the original array
+A slice of an entry is a view into the same data, So modifying it will modify the original array.

 $$
 b = \begin{bmatrix}